penguineer/flaresolverr-rabbitmq-bridge-service/README.md

 # FlareSolverr RabbitMQ Bridge (service)

 > A simple microservice that allows to post requests to
 > [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) via [RabbitMQ](https://www.rabbitmq.com/).

+## Development

+Version numbers are determined with [jgitver](https://jgitver.github.io/).
+If you encounter a project version `0` there is an issue with the jgitver generator.

 ## Maintainers